 While Hair Surge shampoo contains many beneficial ingredients, the inclusion of chemicals (specifically SLES) can cause negative effects.
 You could even experience further hair loss.

 But what if you’d like to consider all of your options?
-Here’s a list of ingredients to look for when shopping for a shampoo.
+Here’s a list of ingredients to look for when shopping for shampoo.

 Caffeine